OfficiallySp/FPSickle/README.md

 ## How It Works

-The FPS Analyser works by comparing consecutive frames to detect when a new frame is actually displayed.
+FPSickle works by comparing consecutive frames to detect when a new frame is actually displayed.
 In many game recordings, the actual framerate differs from the recording framerate due to:

 1. Variable refresh rate of the game